-Learning about fatigue patterns, how bad it might be, and how long it might last are key parts of dealing with fatigue.
+Learning about fatigue, how bad it might be, and how long it might last are key parts of dealing with fatigue.
 Many times, a family member who learns with you can help you talk to your health care team about your fatigue.

-Here is a recap of things you can do to manage and reduce your fatigue:
+Here’s a recap of things you can do to help manage and reduce your fatigue:

 - List your activities in order of how important they are to you, so you can do the more important ones when you have the most energy.

 - Ask for help and have other people do things for you when possible.

 - Focus on one thing at a time; don’t try to multi-task.

 - Put things that you often use within easy reach.